Tobychev/Danspectra/README.md

 # Danspectra
-Code to analyse solar spectra taken by Dan Kiselman
+Code to analyse solar spectra from the SST.